vuejs/docs/src/tutorial/src/step-2/description.md

 <div class="composition-api">

-Now, try to create a ref object yourself, and use it as the text content for the `<h1>` in the template.
+Now, try to create some reactive state yourself, and use it to render dynamic text content for the `<h1>` in the template.

 </div>